andreabonvini/Notes/Advanced_Signals/Questions.md

   Let's talk now about *Mutual Information*...
 Mutual information measures the amount of information that can be obtained about one random variable by observing another.
 It is important in communication where it can be used to maximize the amount of information shared between sent and received signals.
-The mutual information of $X​$ relative to $Y​$ is given by:
+The mutual information of $X$ relative to $Y$ is given by:
   $$
   I(X;Y) = E_{X,Y}\left[SI(x,y)\right]=\sum_{x,y}p(x,y)\log\frac{p(x,y)}{p(x)p(y)}
   $$